Madhubala – Ek Ishq Ek Junoon: Plot

 Devastated, Madhu moves on.
-Everyone convinces RK to bring her back but he does not budge on his decision.
+Everyone convinces RK to bring her back, but he does not budge on his decision.
 Madhu gets a job as a hairstylist at RK's film set.
-He is again rude to her and adamant to make her leave.
-Later he decides to win her back and abducts her and forces her to live with her at his home.
+He is again rude to her and adamant to, make her leave.
+Later, he decides to win her back and abducts her, and forces her to live with her at his home.
 Madhu does not relent.
 Sultan enters.
 Madhu leaves saying she will not come back unless RK confesses his love.
-He finally proposes to her, and they unite.
+He finally proposes to her and they unite.

 The preparation for grand wedding begins.
-Sultan falls in love with Madhu, and is now vengeful towards RK.
-Being his half-brother, he uses this to humiliate him.
+Sultan falls in love with Madhu and is now vengeful towards RK.
+Due to being his half-brother, he uses this to humiliate him.
 Sultan refers to RK as a bastard as Mohan firstly married Meera.
 Sultan fakes his death and RK is jailed, until Madhu learns the truth.
 Sultan asks her to divorce RK and come to him to save him.
 Helpless, Madhu agrees.
 Enraged, RK uncovers Sultan's deeds and eventually kills Sultan with the police to save Madhu.

 Due to some reasons, RK is banned from Bollywood and plans to produce his own film.
-To help him, veteran director Mehul Chopra selects Madhu as the heroine but RK refuses and is actually fascinated by the idea of her being the heroine.
-RK finds a heroine but is dissatisfied and vows not to pressurize Madhu to sign the film.
-Thinking his career is over, RK is about to commit suicide when his assistant Bittu informs him Madhu has stepped in as the heroine.
+To help him, veteran director, Mehul Chopra selects Madhu as the heroine, but RK refuses and is actually fascinated, by the idea of her being the heroine.
+RK finds a heroine, but is dissatisfied and vows not to pressurize Madhu to sign the film.
+Thinking his career is over, RK is about to commit suicide, when his assistant, Bittu informs him that, Madhu has stepped in as the heroine.

-Super excited, RK appears as the lead of his film in front of media with Madhu who marks her entry into Bollywood.
-He confesses that he loves and thanks Madhu for becoming his heroine.
-After sometime during shooting, RK is injured and suffers paralysis.
+Excited, RK appears as the lead of his film in front of media with Madhu, who marks her entry into Bollywood.
+He confesses that, he loves and thanks Madhu for becoming his heroine.
+After sometime, during shooting, RK is injured and suffers paralysis.
 Madhu decides to finish the film.
-RK develops insecurity to her due to her rising fame and being ignored by everyone because he is handicapped.
-Madhu gets pregnant but RK does not want a baby, breaking her heart.
+RK develops insecurity to her, due to her rising fame and being ignored, by everyone because he is handicapped.
+Madhu gets pregnant, but RK does not want a baby, breaking her heart.

 The film "Ishq Ek Junoon" becomes a superhit, with RK out of his problems.
-Madhu miscarries and blames him who tries his best to avert her mind from getting into film industry.
+Madhu miscarries and blames him, who tries his best to avert her mind from getting into film industry.
 Later, Madhu turns into a real-life heroine like she was destined to be.
-RK's look-alike KRK is introduced, hired by Kulbhushan for revenge for RK.
-KRK agrees to take RK's place being in need of money but leaves his life when he realizes it will be separating him from Madhu.
+RK's look alike, KRK is introduced, hired, by Kulbhushan to get revenge against RK.
+KRK agrees to take RK's place being in need of money, but leaves his life, when he realizes that it will be separating him from Madhu.